JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7994 days**.

-And here is a just a random fact -  **One ton of grapes can produce 720 bottles of wine**.
+And here is a just a random fact -  **Mosquitoes are attracted to the color blue more than any other color**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 17 Nov, 2025.</sub>
+<sub>Last updated by Github Actions on 18 Nov, 2025.</sub>